josh-development/utilities/packages/serialize/README.md

 ## Description

-A serialize utility to be able to convert nodejs data types into a json compatible format
+A serialize utility to be able to convert nodejs data types into a json compatible format.

 ## Features

 - Written in TypeScript
-- Offers CommonJS, ESM, and UMD bundles
+- Offers CommonJS, ESM and UMD bundles
 - Fully tested
-- Can serialize many native node.js types into a JSON compatible format

 ## Installation